thinkahead/microshift/raspberry-pi/nginx/README.md

 # nginx sample with template
-First we will run a nginx sample using a template
+First we will run a nginx sample using a template.
+This uses the image docker.io/nginxinc/nginx-unprivileged:alpine
 ```
+oc project default # If you use a different namespace xxxx, you will need to change the /etc/hosts to match the nginx-xxxx.cluster.local accordingly
 #oc process -f nginx-template-deploymentconfig.yml | oc apply -f - # deploymentconfig does not work in microshift
 oc process -f nginx-template-deployment-8080.yml | oc apply -f - # deployment works in microshift
 oc get templates